botcott/botcott/README.md

-## botcott:
-Greetings, what brings you to me?
+## Greetings, what brings you to me?
 ## About me:
 I am a nodejs, python developer, I also have experience in cpp, but not much(